What can I put in my bin?

 Small electrical items are sent on for recycling and the components are separated and used in manufacturing.
 To take part simply place your small electrical items into a carrier bag and place this next to your black rubbish bin on your next scheduled rubbish collection.

-Batteries are recycled by Battery Back PLC- Batteries can be recycled by placing them in a small sandwich bag and leaving them on the closed lid of your grey rubbish bin.
+Batteries are recycled by Battery Back PLC or Wastecare - Batteries can be recycled by placing them in a small sandwich bag and leaving them on the closed lid of your black rubbish bin.
+We will only collect cell type batteries not power tool, car or lead acid type batteries.

 Learn more about recycling

-Thanks to our residents in 2013-14 we recycled and composted over 46% of our waste and this year the figure is around 50%.
-Please help us by recycling and composting as much of your waste as you can and help up reach 60% by 2019.
+Thanks to our residents in 2020/21 we recycled and composted over 50% of our waste and this year the figure is still around that level.
+All recycling and composting helps to reduce global warming and reduce the environmental impact of waste.
+Please help us by recycling and composting as much of your waste as you can.

 Love Food Hate Waste